 The first application of custom searches is the definition of keyboard shortcuts for frequently used searches, either creating an agenda buffer, or a sparse tree (the latter covering of course only the current buffer).

 Custom commands are configured in the variable

 org-agenda-custom-commands.
 You can customize this variable, for

-example by pressing C-c a C. You can also directly set it with Emacs
+example by pressing C from the agenda dispatcher (see Agenda Dispatcher).
+You can also directly set it with Emacs Lisp in

 You can provide a description for a prefix key by inserting a cons cell with the prefix and the description.

 Planned means here that these entries have some planning